Learn

 Read

-Currency Strength: Picking the Right Side of the Trade
+Currency Strength Meter: Picking the Right Side of the Trade

 A pair is just two currencies.
-When you know which one is strong and which is weak, the trade direction picks itself.
+A currency strength meter shows you which one is strong and which is weak, so the trade direction picks itself.

 Read